12 Container image scanning best practices to adopt in production

 Conclusion

 Image scanning is the first line of defense in your Secure DevOps workflow.
 By automating it, you can maximize its potential and detect issues before they have the chance to become a problem.
-Following image scanning best practices will help you embed security into without slowing you down.
+Following image scanning best practices will help you embed security without slowing you down.

 Also, image scanning is not something you apply once, but rather a continuous checkpoint in several moments of your workflow, including when building, on registries, before deploying, and once your containers are already running.